 This workshop is the last in a series of sessions on using SPSS and is for students who have used SPSS previously as the session will not cover how to use SPSS.
 This workshop will provide practical experience of using SPSS to conduct statistical analyses for comparing 3+ groups with both between and within subject designs; one way ANOVA and repeated measures ANOVA.
 Students will use sample data to carry out the above analyses and we will discuss how to interpret the SPSS output.
 This workshop is for students who need to use SPSS to analyse their data for their assignment or dissertation.

 This workshop will look at the different conventions used for reporting statistical findings and how to use graphs and tables appropriately in the results section of a report.
 This session will not cover how to do statistical analyses as this is covered in workshops on descriptive and inferential statistics.
 This workshop will be useful to dissertation students that have conducted statistical analyses and need to report their findings appropriately.

 The aim of this workshop is to help students to interpret the statistics they see in the literature as this is a skill student’s need for writing literature reviews and for conducting their own experimental research.
 The meaning of key statistical terminology will be discussed and students will be given an understanding of the research process from formulating a question to interpreting the results.
 This will help students to critique the statistics they read.

-The calendars below show upcoming maths and statistics workshops.
-The first calendar shows sessions run as part of the library Open Programme, whereas the second calendar shows MLC workshops.
+The calendars below show upcoming maths and statistics workshops, which are run as part of the library Open Programme.
 You can book onto these workshops by clicking on the upcoming event and registering.